 While this is factual, there are still a number of other substances destroying people’s lives on a daily basis.
 Primarily, methamphetamine abuse has seen a significant rise around the country over the past two years.

 In both rural and suburban areas, meth addiction has spiked due to the emphasis on opioid addiction, forcing the illegal drug game to push a new product.
-That is where meth has stepped in, flooding multiple states around the country with purer product and cheaper highs.
+That is where meth has stepped in, flooding multiple states around the country with a purer product and cheaper highs.

-Understanding how meth use and addiction impacts your heart is important to know.
+Understanding how meth use and addiction impact your heart is important to know.
 It can open your eyes to the dangers of the substance and shed light on the deadly effects of this old drug that’s carving new paths around the nation.